 JS: To give the answer, let me go back a bit further.
 After studying maths in university, I was offered to dive even deeper into the sciences by doing my PhD in maths.
 I decided to do it because I was passionate about the topic.
 That passion is always driving me.
 In this case, it was analyzing the behavior of stochastic networks with unstable, meaning overloaded, and unreliable nodes.
 I was eager to bring this topic forward.

 This curiosity about a topic was one part of my choice to go into maritime, but frankly speaking, an important aspect of my decision was simply a good gut feeling, which is often the case for me.
 After all the theoretical work at the university, I was looking for a new challenge in a very tangible field.
 I wanted something you can easily describe to family and friends because everyone has an image of what the port business looks like, especially when you live in a port city like Hamburg.
-There is more complexity if you look behind the curtains.
+There is more complexity if you look behind the curtain.
 I am still passionate about it, and I love that there is always something new that I can learn.

-MW: When did you know you wanted to work in maritime.
+MW: When did you know you wanted to work in maritime?
 Was it while you were still studying, or were you actively looking for jobs at that point?

 MW: Definitely.
 You mentioned that you started eight years ago with HPC as a software developer.
 What were some of the biggest challenges you faced as a woman?

 JS: Starting as a newbie can be a challenge.
 I became a member of the software development team at HPC.
 My roles were quality manager, requirement engineer, and IT project manager.
 I still remember my first project.
 We developed and implemented a new software for the Container Terminal Burchardkai in Hamburg, a semi-automated container terminal.
 This was exciting for me.
 While the integration into the experienced team was not an issue, working in these responsible roles for such an important project was new for me.
-I was so absorbed by the tasks that I did not realise I was the only woman involved in this project.
+I was so absorbed by the tasks that I did not realize I was the only woman involved in this project.
 This was a new topic, new domain, and new industry.
 I was able to learn about the terminal’s operational processes and build profound knowledge of the domain and industry.

 MW: You mentioned that a year ago you were promoted to associate partner, and you’ve recently accepted a promotion.
 What was the process like to get where you are?

 JS: I would say I simply tried to do my best.
-How was it like for me?
+What was it like for me?
 Well, working towards a solution, never afraid to ask questions, these are factors that are very important to me.
 I like to work where my strengths lie, but I also challenged myself.
 I was never too tired to learn and try out new ways.
-I think that passion and engagement are important success factors.
+I think passion and engagement are important success factors.
 On the other hand, during the past decade, new technologies have disrupted the maritime industry.
 The demand for innovative IT consulting increased exponentially.
 I have been running and leading more than 30 IT projects successfully.
 I guess it is also promising to have a proven record.

 Industry Challenges and Opportunities